brood915/Football-Mania/README.md

-# Website for Football Fans.
-Build with react, redux, and react-router.
+# Website for Football Fans

 ```
 Allows users to search for league/tournament tables and players' stats,
 and to save them to the local storage so they can see what they want all at once on the same page.

+Build with react, redux, and react-router.

 [[Plans for the future]]
 Refactor with redux for all data management